-Evaluating risk depends on the sponsoring banks, merchant account underwriting requirements.
+Evaluating risk depends on the sponsoring banks, and merchant account underwriting requirements.
 The sponsoring bank and merchant provider work together to issue you a merchant account number and process your transactions.
 Below is a list of items that most sponsoring banks or financial institutions consider when underwriting your business for a merchant account.

 Industry – There are so many different categories of industry and each industry is evaluated by a merchant account underwriter for perceived risk.
 While it’s still very possible to be approved for a merchant account in a high-risk industry, you may be asked to jump through a few extra hoops or pay higher transaction fees.
 However, it is important to know that you can be rejected during the application process specifically based on the industry that your business falls under regardless of other factors on the application.